Interrobang01/iblib/README.md

 - number, how far away the rays should be (0.05 by default)

 OUTPUTS:
-- table of objects, all the hits
+- table of guids, all the hits

 ### rotate_vector
 Rotates a vector by an angle in radians.